bcgov/shinyssdtools/README.md

 Copyright 2021 Province of British Columbia

-Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the “LICENSE”); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at